philipgriffin/vscode-angular-enterprise/README.md

 ## Description

 Angular Enterprise is a curation of Visual Studio Code extensions to assist in developing enterprise-grade Angular applications.
 Once installed, Angular Enterprise will preload your IDE with the below extensions.
-All extensions and the global workspace will then be preconfigured for optimal performance.
+All extensions, the global workspace and key bindings will then be preconfigured for optimal performance.

 ## Install